commitdev/zero/README.md

 ___
 ## FAQ

-Why is my deployed application not yet accesible?
+Why is my deployed application not yet accessible?

 - It takes about 20 - 35 mins for your deployed application to be globally available through AWS CloudFront CDN.